Heal Young Massage · Varsity Lakes, Gold Coast

 Responsive to intra-session change

 As restriction releases, the approach changes.
 Hill follows the tissue rather than executing a predetermined sequence.
-This is why continuous reassessment is essential — the treatment is only as good as the information guiding it.
+Continuous reassessment throughout the session is essential — treatment through clothing also makes it easier to assess and reassess movement response in real time.

 Integrated with movement